Berwick-upon-Tweed: Governance

 During periods of Scottish administration, Berwick was the county town of Berwickshire, to which the town gave its name.
 Thus at various points in the Middle Ages and from 1482 (when Berwick became administered by England), Berwickshire had the unique distinction of being the only county in the British Isles to be named after a town in another country.

 Coat of arms of the Berwick-Upon-Tweed Borough Council from 1958 until 1974.

 In 1958, the borough's council applied for a coat of arms, but applied to the Lord Lyon King of Arms, the Scottish heraldic authority, for the grant "as suitable to a Burgh of Scotland", which was duly granted.

 On 1 April 1974, the borough was merged with Belford Rural District, Glendale Rural District and Norham and Islandshires Rural District to form Berwick Borough Council.

 Northumberland County Council became the unitary authority for the area when the Borough of Berwick-upon-Tweed was abolished on 1 April 2009.

-A new Berwick-upon-Tweed Town Council was created on 1 April 2008 covering Berwick-upon-Tweed, Tweedmouth, and Spittal.
+A new Berwick-upon-Tweed Town Council was created on 1 April 2008 covering Berwick-upon-Tweed, Tweedmouth and Spittal.
 It has taken over the former Borough's mayoralty and regalia.
-The mayor for 2022–2023 is Mike Greener.
+The mayor for 2025-2026 is John Robertson.

 Berwick-upon-Tweed is in the parliamentary constituency of North Northumberland.